Q. When does X come out??!?!

 Q. How do I stay updated on all the latest Jim-related news?

 A. Sign up for our Announcement List!
-You don’t have to worry about spam–we generally average one message per week.
-You may also want to join the site forum.
+You don’t have to worry about spam–we generally average one message per week at the most.

 Q. How many books is Jim writing for the Dresden Files?